MixPayProtocol/legacy2.developers.mixpay.me/content/guides/help/faq.md

 summary:  A frequently asked question for using MixPay crypto payment gateway.
 ---

+## How much do I cost to use MixPay?

+There are no setup fees or monthly fees for merchants to integrate the MixPay API.

+Merchants settle in cryptocurrency without any fees.

+## When payer pays with on-chain payment, is there a network fee for merchants?

+Merchants will always get the full amount in the quotes they choose, no matter how payer pays in any wallet or any crypto.

 ## When my Mixin robot recived money, how can I make sure it's come from MixPay?